AndrewBubnov/draggable-grid/readme.md

 React component to make CSS-grid markdown items animated draggable.
-Just wrap grid items in the DragContainer component instead your regular grid container, pass it a grid className and enjoy smooth drag animation.
+Just wrap grid items in the DragContainer component instead of your regular grid container, pass it a grid className and enjoy smooth drag animation.